thingsboard/thingsboard.github.io/case-studies/comet.md

         <img src="/images/case-studies/peter_backes.webp" title="co.met CEO Peter Backes" alt="Peter Backes" width="987" height="636">
         <div class="text">
             <h2>co.met GmbH</h2>
             <p class="quote">“We’re a meter operator and as such a service provider for energy distribution network carriers (electricity, gas, water and heat) and other meter operators.
 We provide SaaS-Solutions for the remote reading of meters, field force management (for meter fitters) and the administration of smart meter gateways.
-Additionally we’re a LoRa WAN carrier for the city of Saarbrücken and a Solution Provider for LoRa-WAN Backendsystems.”</p>
+Additionally we’re a LoRa WAN car...<a target="_blank" href="/industries/smart-energy/?company=comet">read more</a></p>
             <p class="author">Peter Backes</p>
             <p class="title">CEO</p>
         </div>